Majorca Shepherd Dog

+The Ca de Bestiar or Perro de Pastor Mallorquín) is a Spanish breed of herding dog indigenous to the island of Mallorca, in the Balearic Islands of Spain.
+It is used as a herding dog, as a watchdog and as a guard dog.
+It is of medium size.
+The coat may be either short or long; it is entirely black, either with or without a white patch on the chest.

 History

 While the timing of its arrival is unknown, the breed came with the conquest of King James I of Aragon or shortly thereafter, and over the centuries the Majorcan Shepherds and foravilers conferred its very own and distinct features, not only from other island dogs, but also its neighbors around the Mediterranean.
 It was used as a shepherd dog for cattle, a bird dog, and to guard and defend the home.
 It has benefited, in the islands, from the near disappearance of the Ca de Bou breed.